cmc-discord/site/src/articles/meta/contributing/development.svelte.md

 # Documentation

-Be sure to read the following documentation:
+Be sure to also read the following articles:

 - [Contribution Guidelines](/a/meta/contributing/guidelines)
 - [Submitting Work](/a/meta/contributing/submission)